 Local responsibilities and appointments

 Heads of Schools/Functions are supported by Health and Safety Co-ordinator(s) (HSC) to co-ordinate local health and safety arrangements and support the Head and other managers/supervisors.
-H&SCs for the science Schools and the medium hazard Schools (IoE, SACD and SBE) are members of Technical Services staff who work on behalf of the Head of School.
-H&SCs for low hazard Schools/Services are members of staff who fulfil the role in a part time capacity and in addition to their substantive duties.
+HSCs for the higher hazard schools and the medium hazard Schools (IoE, SACD and SBE) are members of Technical Services staff who work on behalf of the Head of School.
+HSCs for the lower hazard Schools/Functions are members of staff who fulfil the role in a part time capacity and in addition to their substantive duties.

 Health and Safety Co-ordinators (HSCs) are typically responsible for: